 Certain professionals employed through the New Mexico Children, Youth and Families Department may qualify for education loan repayment assistance.
 The program’s goal is to increase the number of public service workers that work at the Children, Youth and Families Department in critical need positions.
 Repayment of the principal loan amount and a reasonable amount of interest accrued is possible.

-In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.
+Let’s be clear here: We believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.

-If you do decide a private student loan is the right fit for your educational needs, we’re happy to help!
+But if you do decide a private student loan is the right fit for your educational needs, we’re happy to help!
 SoFi’s private student loan application process is easy and fast.
 We offer flexible payment options and terms and, don’t worry, there are absolutely zero fees.